-The 2021 STIP award for Mr. Sawyer reflected Mr. Sawyer's role as Chief Operating Officer during the year and included an individual performance component weighted at 25% of his overall STIP target.
-In assessing individual performance, the Governance Committee took into account quantitative factors including Mr. Sawyer's management of the impact of the COVID-19 pandemic on the Corporation, his role in leading and advancing the Corporation's enhanced focus on retail excellence and in the execution of the Corporation's 2021 financial plan.
-The Governance Committee also considered qualitative factors, such as Mr. Sawyer's leadership qualities.
-Based on these criteria, the Governance Committee determined that Mr. Sawyer's individual performance factor would be 125%.
-Because the total payout is capped at 200%, the individual performance component actually paid to Mr. Sawyer was \$517,771.
+The 2022 STIP award for Mr. Sawyer reflected Mr. Sawyer's role as Chief Operating Officer during the year and included an individual performance component weighted at 25% of his overall STIP target.
+In assessing individual performance, the Governance Committee took into account quantitative factors including Mr. Sawyer's role in leading and advancing the Corporation's enhanced focus on retail excellence and in the execution of the Corporation's 2022 business plan.
+The Governance Committee also considered qualitative factors, such as Mr. Sawyer's leadership qualities, including executive oversight of operational leadership teams.
+Based on these criteria, the Governance Committee awarded Mr. Sawyer an individual performance component of \$877,013, representing 130% of target.

-Jocyanne Bourdeau, President, Discount Division
+Barry Columb, President, President's Choice Financial

-The 2021 STIP award for Ms. Bourdeau reflected Ms. Bourdeau's role as President, Discount Division during the year and included an individual performance component weighted at 25% of her overall STIP target.
-In assessing individual performance, the Governance Committee took into account quantitative factors including Ms. Bourdeau's role in the execution of the 2021 Discount Division Business Plan.
-The Governance Committee also considered qualitative factors, such as Ms. Bourdeau's leadership qualities and her delivery of the Discount Division's strategic goals.
-Based on these criteria, the Governance Committee determined that Ms. Bourdeau's individual performance factor would be 125%.
-Because the total payout is capped at 200%, the individual performance component actually paid to Ms. Bourdeau was \$321,406.
+The 2022 STIP award for Mr. Columb reflected his role as President of President's Choice Financial during the year and included an individual performance component weighted at 25% of his overall STIP target.
+In assessing individual performance, the Governance Committee took into account quantitative factors, including Mr. Columb's role in advancing strategic initiatives at President's Choice Financial.
+The Governance

-Greg Ramier, President, Market Division
+Committee also considered qualitative factors, such as Mr. Columb's leadership qualities, his role in driving compliance and ethics awareness and driving culture and engagement at President's Choice Financial.
+Based on these criteria, the Governance Committee awarded Mr. Columb an individual performance component of \$242,918, representing 110% of target.

+Jeff Leger, President, SDM

+Robert Sawyer

+Jeff Leger

-The 2021 STIP award for Mr. Ramier reflected Mr. Ramier's role as President, Market Division during the year and included an individual performance component weighted at 25% of his overall STIP target.
-In assessing individual performance, the Governance Committee took into account quantitative factors including Mr. Ramier's role in the execution of the 2021 Market Division Business Plan.
-The Governance Committee also considered qualitative factors, such as Mr. Ramier's leadership qualities and his delivery of the Market Division's 2021 strategic goals.
-Based on these criteria, the Governance Committee determined that Mr. Ramier's individual performance factor would be 125%.
-Because the total payout is capped at 200%, the individual performance component actually paid to Mr. Ramier was \$321,406.
+The 2022 STIP award for Mr. Leger reflected his role as President, SDM during the year and included an individual performance component weighted at 25% of his overall STIP target.
+In assessing individual performance, the Governance Committee took into account quantitative factors, including Mr. Leger's role in driving SDM's strategic initiatives and in the execution of SDM's business plan.
+The Governance Committee also considered qualitative factors, such as Mr. Leger's leadership qualities and driving culture and engagement at SDM.
+Based on these criteria, the Committee awarded Mr. Leger an individual performance component of \$350,805, representing 120% of target.